 Informed staff = informed shoppers

-- Providing your staff – in-store and online – with complete and accurate product information means they will be able to keep your customers well informed.
-Easy access to information will also make this process far more efficient and cost-effective.
+- Provide your staff – in-store and online – with complete and accurate product information.
+In turn, they’ll be able to keep your customers informed.
+Easy access to information will also make this process much more efficient and cost-effective.

 In an ideal world, people would always purchase the right product and never have to return it.
-But put yourself in the mind of the consumer.
-People usually return items because there was something they didn’t know.
-Whether it was the size or its appearance in real life.
-You need to relay that information to them, through your sales team, your reviews and most importantly your website product information.
+But, put yourself in your customers’ shoes.
+People usually return items because there was something they didn’t know, be that the size or its appearance in real life.
+Therefore, ensuring you have top-quality product data is the key to unlocking lower product returns.